 A high fat diet and obesity may increase the risk of prostate cancer.

 When to seek medical advice

-If you have difficulties with urination, see you doctor.
-These symptoms are not always caused by prostate cancer but screening for prostate cancer is advisable.
+If you have difficulties with urination, contact your doctor.
+These symptoms are not always caused by prostate cancer, but screening for prostate cancer is advisable.

 The American Cancer society and the American Urological Society recommend that the pros and cons of regular prostate cancer screening be discussed with the patient starting at age 40.

 If the screening tests suggest prostate cancer (the Prostate Specific Antigen blood test and/or the Digital Rectal Exam), the pros and cons of a Prostate Biopsy will be discussed with the patient.
 This is an outpatient procedure using a small ultrasound probe in the rectum to visualize the prostate.
 Guided by images from the probe, numbing medication is injected around the prostate and using a fine, spring-propelled needle, samples of tissue are taken from the prostate to determine if cancer is present and how aggressive the cancer is.
 Using the current technique, most patients tolerate the procedure well and complications from the biopsy are rare.